Illa da Toxa

 • Michael Ignatieff

-Princess of Asturias Award for Social Sciences 2024
+Princess of Asturias Award for Social Sciences 2024.
+Rector Emeritus of the University of Central Europe

 • Pablo García-Berdoy